 .
 “For example, none of the most influential articles listed for [University of California, Berkeley, psychologist] Thomas Griffiths fall into his top five most cited articles.”

-You can test out Semantic Scholar right now, though if you’re not in CS or neuroscience you may not find many results to your liking.
+You can test out Semantic Scholar right now, though if you’re not in CS or neuroscience, you may not find many results you like.